 The Tweed - at a glance

 Tweed Shire covers 1303 square kilometres and adjoins the NSW shires of Byron, Lismore and Kyogle, with the NSW/Queensland border to its north where it divides the twin towns of Tweed Heads and Coolangatta.
-The Tweed’s population is approximately 89,000.
-There was a considerable reduction in the population growth rate at the 2011 Census, which was 0.5 per cent or 3.4 per cent over the past five years.
+The Tweed’s population is approximately 90,000.
 The population is estimated to reach more than 128,000 by 2031.
 Our diverse population is geographically spread between urban communities, coastal and rural towns and more than fifteen villages.

 The stunning centrepiece of the Tweed, where the sun first hits the Australian continent, is Wollumbin / Mount Warning which is surrounded by national parks forming the caldera of the fertile Tweed Valley.
-With 37 kms of natural coastline, wetlands and forests, lush pastoral and farm land, the entire basin of the Tweed River, and mountainous regions containing three World Heritage listed national parks, Tweed boasts a unique and diverse environment high in biodiversity.
+With 37 kms of natural coastline, wetlands and forests, lush pastoral and farm land, the entire basin of the Tweed River, and mountainous regions containing three World Heritage listed national parks, Tweed boasts an internationally significant environment with the highest biodiversity in NSW, and in the top three in Australia.
 It is located within one of the largest natural erosion calderas in the world.
 The Tweed has an average rainfall of approximately 1600 millimetres per year and offers a very moderate climate all year round, with mild winters and many sunny summer days.

 The Tweed has two public hospitals, 34 primary schools, nine secondary schools, three public libraries, two TAFE campuses, three public swimming pools, more than 480 parks and reserves and more than 35 sports fields.
 Visit Community Profiles and Statistics